 The use of (exotic) animals in circuses results in widespread suffering due to appalling living and transport conditions, inadequate husbandry methods and cruel training techniques.
 Several very successful and impressive European circuses that do not use animals already exist.
-Hence, Animal Welfare Party believes that the use of all animals in circuses (including 'domestic'

 Hence, Animal Welfare Party believes that the use of all animals in circuses (including 'domestic' animals) should be banned.